-It is interesting to note that the initial core body temperature has NOT been correlated with outcome.
+It is interesting to note that the initial core body temperature has NOT been correlated with the outcome.

-Patients with extremely high temperatures may demonstrate good outcomes while it is possible for patients with less severe hyperthermia to die
+Patients with extremely high temperatures may demonstrate good outcomes, while it is possible for patients with less severe hyperthermia to die

 .
-Delayed admission to hospital has been associated with a poor prognosis.
+Delayed admission to the hospital has been associated with a poor prognosis.
 If heat stroke is suspected, aggressive early cooling is warranted and can be helpful.

 Contact a veterinarian ASAP for specific recommendations.